collabnix/dockerlabs/kubernetes/beginners/k8s-volumes.md

 - rbd − RBD stands for Rados Block Device.
 An rbd volume allows a Rados Block Device volume to be mounted into your pod.
 Data remains preserved after the Pod is removed from the node.

--cephfs − A cephfs volume allows an existing CephFS volume to be mounted into your pod.
+- cephfs − A cephfs volume allows an existing CephFS volume to be mounted into your pod.
 Data remains intact after the Pod is removed from the node.

 - gitRepo − A gitRepo volume mounts an empty directory and clones a git repository into it for your pod to use.